 New patient examination, what to expect.

-The whole examination will take between 1 hour 15 and 1 hour 30 , and cost £95.
-During that time we will:
+The whole examination will take between 1 hour 15 and 1 hour 30. (for the up-to-date costs please see the fee guide here) During that time we will:

 - Take your medical history: to make sure that we will be able to treat you safely.